filips123/ZeroTemplate/README.md

 You must have [Git][link-git] and [Node.js][link-nodejs] installed on your computer.
 It is recommended that use the latest versions.

 It is also recommended to also install [Python][link-python] and [ZeroNet][link-zeronet] for easier developing and deploying.
-Currently, only Python 2.7 is supported but Python 3 version of ZeroNet is in development.
+You need to use Python 3 version of ZeroNet.

 ### Start